samuele-visentin/MiruAnime/README.md

 - Internal database
 - Share link of anime
 - Open video with external app or built-in video player
+- Support Anilist and MyAnimeList to save anime progress

 ### How the app looks like: